poojabhat1690/3-GAmES/README.md

  ## Prerequisites:

-3Eseq requires intron, exon, 3' UTR annotations from refSeq and ENSEMBL.
-The following should help guide you through the procedure to get these annotations.

 #### Annotations from refSeq, downloaded from the UCSC table browser manually.

-for 3' UTR annotations from UCSC genome browser (refSeq_mm10_3primeUTR.bed)
+for 3' UTR annotations from UCSC genome browser
              1. Form UCSC table browser, select:
                 a. clade = mammal
                 b. genome = mouse